 We settled on Berkshires for a host of reasons.
 Although not "hyped" as a heritage breed, Berkshires are one of the oldest recorded pig breeds.
 They have been recognized for exceptional meat quality since the days of Oliver Cromwell, and have backed up that reputation over the past century here and in the UK, as well as in Japan, with its relentless focus on measuring meat quality attributes within the registered population.

-Our Berkshire sows were purchased from Ed Brummer, a local breeder.
-Ed has been breeding Berkshire hogs for over fifty years.
-One of the oldest pig breeds, Berkshires are known for exceptionally high quality pork.
-While they are not considered a heritage pig breed, we think they combine the best of what we like about both heritage breeds like the Tamworth and Large Blacks, and the super productive mainstream breeds like the Duroc and Hampshire.
-We have found that most conventional pigs need to be raised to over three hundred pounds before they have enough fat to keep from drying out when cooked.
-Raising conventional pigs primarily selected for growth rate and lean meat yield to a size where they have adequate amounts of taste fat is not an efficient use of time or feed resources.
-Three hundred pound pigs can also overwhelm some of our customers; it's a lot of pork to deal with for whole-hog customers, and portion-size conscious retail customers might balk at the plate-dwarfing size of the chops.
+We knew from our experience raising feeder pigs that most conventional breeds need to be raised to over three hundred pounds before they have enough fat to keep from drying out when cooked.
+Raising conventional pigs, selected for growth rate and lean meat yield, to a size where they have adequate fat is not an efficient use of time or feed.
+Three hundred pound pigs could also overwhelm our customers; it's a lot of pork to deal with for whole-hog customers, and portion-size conscious retail customers prefer chops that don't overwhelm their dinner plate.